-Besides the standard risks inherent to the Agency's operations and those also addressed through the Internal Control Standards, the Agency's reporting framework ensured that management was aware of and closely followed the achievement of the objectives set for 2014.
-At the regular coordination and management meetings, the results achieved and deadlines met in relation to the objectives and the related tasks and deliverables were monitored through the Agency's traffic lights system.
+Besides the standard risks inherent to the Agency's operations and addressed also through the Internal Control Standards, the Agency's reporting framework ensured that management was aware and followed closely the achievement of the objectives set for 2014.
+At the regular coordination and management meetings the results achieved and deadlines met in relation to the objectives and the related tasks and deliverables were monitored through the Agency's traffic lights system.

 In line with one of the recommendations received from the Internal Audit Service, the Agency upgraded its monitoring tool to include follow-up actions in cases of identified delays or underperformance.
-These actions were regularly reviewed in dedicated bilateral discussions between the heads of departments and the Director, and during management meetings held on a quarterly basis.
+These actions were regularly discussed at specifically dedicated bilateral discussions between the heads of departments and the Director, as well as at the management meetings on a quarterly basis.

 At the same time the Agency reviewed its system of Key Performance Indicators (KPIs), by which it introduced a distinction between performance indicators and KPIs intended to give management a clearer indication of whether the Agency's overall objectives were being met.
-The new system will be applied in 2015 within the new structure of the Agency's Work Programme, which was prepared in line with the Single Programming Document for Agencies, which should become mandatory in the coming years.
+The new system will be applied in 2015, within the new structure of the Agency's Work Programme, which was prepared in line with the Single Programming Document for Agencies due to become mandatory in the coming years.

 The Agency's 2014 Work Programme outlined the activities and deliverables that contributed to the set objectives.
 A comprehensive set of processes was used to monitor and report on the Work Programme and human and financial resources.
 Both management and staff in key functions were involved in the planning, risk assessment, monitoring and reporting to ensure the alignment of activities and a common understanding of the Agency's objectives.
-The absorption of the Agency's budget was monitored through weekly reports providing an overview of both commitments and payments.
+The absorption of the Agency's budget was monitored through weekly reports providing an overview on both commitments and payments.

-The activities and tasks provided for in the Work Programme 2014 were planned on the basis of the draft budget approved by the AB in early 2013.
-However, a considerable share of human resources foreseen in the Work Programme were not made available to the Agency in the framework of the budgetary procedure.
-In early 2014 the Agency therefore reviewed its Work Programme, with a number of activities being deprioritised, therefore aligning the planned activities with the available human resources.
+The activities and tasks foreseen in the Work Programme 2014 were planned on the basis of the draft budget approved by the AB in early 2013.
+However a considerable share of human resources foreseen in the Work Programme were not made available to the Agency in the framework of the budgetary procedure.
+In early 2014 the Agency therefore reviewed its Work Programme, with a number of activities being deprioritised, thus aligning the foreseen activities to the available human resources.